How get kids tidying up?

 During these years of living in Denmark I have seen and learned a lot about rising a kid.
 Of course, it differs from our original culture in many aspects.
 But as I live more and more years in Denmark, I adopt all these things and use it for our kids development and our relationship with him.
 It seems that he and we become happier because of that.

-Thus, I would like to share our experience how we have managed a situation of teaching him to clean up his toys.
+Thus, I would like to share our experience how we have managed a situation of teaching him to tidy up his room.

 Be determined and Explain the rules